jbhender/Stats507_F21/nb/python_ecosystem.md

   - Spyder is a GUI based IDE for Python.
   - Pairs a text editor with an IPython console for interactive use.
   - Offers linting, autocomplete, and other useful tools.
-  - Good place to edit and develop python scripts `.py`.
+  - Spyder is a good place to edit and develop python scripts `.py`.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->